Icd 9 For Chronic Kidney Disease

 Transition to ICD-10

-It is important to note that the United States transitioned from ICD-9 to ICD-10 in 2015.
+Good to know here that the United States transitioned from ICD-9 to ICD-10 in 2015.
 ICD-10 offers greater specificity and detail in coding, allowing for more accurate representation of diagnoses and procedures.
 While ICD-9 is no longer the standard coding system, understanding it remains valuable for interpreting historical medical records and understanding the evolution of diagnostic coding.

 Trends and Latest Developments